How is tech transformation within digital finance impacting the gig economy?

 Banks will continue to innovate and get closer to their customers through their mobile devices, as well as digitise of banking services wherever possible.

 The banking industry works towards tapping APIs for payment, authentication amongst many other areas.
 An increase number of banks have also started to experiment with AI, particularly robotics, in preparation for application within mainstream channels.
 They have also followed the likes of start-ups by forming small teams to generate, test, reject and improve ideas at greater speed.

 Similar to Singapore in terms of openness towards digitalisation, Hong Kong too is one of Asia’s leading country for embracing open APIs.
 With Hong Kong Monetary Authority (HKMA)’s open API initiative, regulators are committed to build a healthy and open API ecosystem to keep up with worldwide development on the delivery of banking services.
 By mandating banks to make their customers’ data accessible to third parties and encouraging the use of open APIs, regulators are encouraging innovation and championing collaboration between third party fintechs and traditional banks.
 This will also likely impact consumers positively with the increase of innovation, and in a shorter period of time.

 With the level of digitalisation happening across the banking and financial services sector in Singapore and Hong Kong, it is exciting to see what 2019 would bring in terms of innovation and transformation.
-If you or your team is looking to prepare for more digital initiatives in the coming year and would like to find out more about how the tech talent is looking in the market, do drop us an email at [email protected] If you are a tech talent who wish to find out more about the contractual market, please also feel free to get in touch.
-For other trends within the industry, do visit our website at www.apac.huxley.com or follow us on our LinkedIn page.
+If you or your team is looking to prepare for more digital initiatives in the coming year and would like to find out more about how the tech talent is looking in the market, do contact us via the form below or follow us on our LinkedIn page.